Skip to content

 AND Usage

-Scenario: Report GET requests and sample at a 20% rate, discarding other cases.
+Scenario: Report GET requests and sample according to a 20% sampling rate, discard other cases.

 tail_sampling: